 So, while peeing on your citrus trees can be an odd practice, it can prove to be a great fertilizer.
 But what exactly does urine do to the soil, and can it kill citrus trees in higher amounts?
 Let’s take a closer look (but not too close).

-Is Urine Good for Citrus Trees?
+Why Urine is Good for Citrus Trees

 Urine (uric acid) is good for citrus trees in small doses.
 Typically, urine has an acidic pH and high nitrogen levels, which are both things that citrus trees prefer.
 However, even though the nitrogen, phosphorus, and potassium (NPK) found in urine can benefit citrus trees, you should first dilute it at a 1:10 ratio.